Charan5772/personal-project/README.md

 The purpose of this project is to determine the contributing factors and predict health insurance cost by performing exploratory data analysis and predictive modeling on the Health Insurance dataset.
 This project makes use of Numpy, Pandas, Sci-kit learn, and Data Visualization libraries.

 <b>Overview:</b> <br>
-â¢ Seek insight from the dataset with Exploratory Data Analysis <br>
+- Seek insight from the dataset with Exploratory Data Analysis <br>
-â¢ Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling <br>
+- Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling <br>
-â¢ Built a model to predict Insurance Cost based on the features <br>
+- Built a model to predict Insurance Cost based on the features <br>
-â¢ Evaluated the model using various Performance Metrics like RMSE, R2, Testing Accuracy, Training Accuracy and MAE <br>
+- Evaluated the model using various Performance Metrics like RMSE, R2, Testing Accuracy, Training Accuracy and MAE <br>

 ## DATA DESCRIPTION
 1. age: age of primary beneficiary